Hard Forks and Soft Forks in Bitcoin, Ethereum, and Other Cryptocurrencies

 FACT: Not every fork will result in owners of a cryptocurrency getting “free coins,” however when a legit hard fork occurs that creates a new cryptocurrency, this is the case.
 For example, Bitcoin holders received one “free” BCH (Bitcoin Cash) for each BTC (Bitcoin) they owned.
 That is obviously an absurdly good deal (although one risks the original asset’s price dropping in “split” events like this).
 Technically one can create a new version of a coin and choose another distribution method, for example, they can do an airdrop or sell the new coin on the open market.

 TIP: Read about The Birth of BCH: The First Crazy Days of “Bitcoin Cash” or Ethereum’s Byzantium Hard Fork to get a better idea of the different types of hard forks and their implications.

 TIP: There are other types of forks as well (forks in general, soft forks as noted above, software forks, git forks, [insert Bubba Gump reference]).
-Any divergence in the blockchain is a fork, the qualifying terms describe the details of the divergence (in terms of both code and the intent behind the fork).
+Any divergence in the blockchain is a fork; the qualifying terms describe the details of the divergence regarding both code and the intent behind the fork.